barinbritva/sphinx-rt/README.md

-Sphinx-RT-Wrap-Class
+Sphinx RT
 ====================

-Library for a easy work with Sphinx RT indexes for PHP
+PHP library for a easy work with Sphinx RT indexes

 ## Entry ##